FirstIntegral/bookbot/README.md

 # bookbot
-a bot that scans books and outputs statistics
+a bot that scans books and spits out statistics